Putting It Together: Which Rule Applies?

 - Retail customer under Reg BI?
 The trust is not a natural person, so no.

-- Rule 2111(b) institutional exemption?
-Not met - the trust has only $3M in assets, well under the $50M threshold.
+- Institutional exemption?
+Not met: the trust has only $3M in assets, well under the $50M threshold.

 - Rules that attach:

-- FINRA Rule 2111 - full three-layer suitability (reasonable-basis, customer-specific, quantitative where control exists)
+- The FINRA suitability rule: full three-layer suitability (reasonable-basis, customer-specific, quantitative where control exists)

 - Reg BI and Form CRS do NOT apply because the customer is not retail

-- MSRB G-19 does NOT apply because the recommendation is for a mutual fund, not a municipal security
+- The MSRB municipal-suitability rule does NOT apply because the recommendation is for a mutual fund, not a municipal security

 Exam Tip: Gotchas

-- $50M threshold matters for the 2111(b) exemption.
+- $50M threshold matters for the institutional exemption.
 A $3M trust does not qualify, so customer-specific suitability is NOT waived.
-The rep must still perform the full three-layer Rule 2111 analysis, including customer-specific review of the trust's profile.
+The rep must still perform the full three-layer suitability analysis, including customer-specific review of the trust's profile.

 Which rules apply to a hold recommendation on an unsolicited purchase?